sillsdev/SIL.BuildTasks/Documentation/SIL.BuildTasks.md

 - `Workers`: Specify the NUMBER of worker threads to be used in running tests

 - `Process`: PROCESS isolation for test assemblies.
-Values: Single, Separate, Multipl
+Values: Single, Separate, Multiple

 - `DisposeRunners`: When true Dispose each test runner after it has finished running its tests